 The Many Benefits of Water Garden Plants

-In addition to being stunning, water garden plants provide countless other benefits to your pond or fountain.
+In addition to being stunning, water plants provide countless other benefits to your pond or fountain.
 They oxygenate and filter the water, making it healthier for fish and frogs.
 These animals also benefit from the shelter that leaves offer, as the plants hide them from predators.